 All these requirements must remain affordable and strategically controllable for a company.

 The key characteristics of a permanently protective shield are a perfectly functioning, three-step sequence of gapless monitoring, the correlation of all log data from various sources, as well as other security-related information

 and the specialist review of the data analysed.

 Comprehensive protection of the IT infrastructure entails the use of automated modules for risk identification, focusing on six fields of application:

 - The evaluation of log data from various sources as well as risk and threat data, with the aim of obtaining solid

-security information enabling rapid response to security incidents and pertinent compliance reports (Security
+security information enabling rapid response to security incidents and pertinent compliance reports (Log Data Analytics or LDA).

 - The detection of dangerous malware, anomalies and other risks in the network traffic by means of signatureand

 behaviour-based detection engines (Advanced Cyber Intrusion Detection or ACID).